Last updated: September 2019

 TGS Media Ltd publishes a number of tunnelling industry B2B magazines, including: Tunnelling Journal; North American Tunneling Journal; Australasian Tunnelling Society Journal; and Breakthrough.
 TGS Media Ltd also publishes a number of tunnelling industry supplements such as WTC Preview and the ITA Activity Report, circulates newsletters regarding the tunnelling industry and runs tunnelling industry conferences.

-When, in this policy, we refer to “we,” “us”, “our” we refer to Tunnelling Journal and TGS Media Ltd whose registered address is at The Old Library, Webster House, Dudley Road, Tunbridge Wells, Kent TN1 1LE, UK.
+When, in this policy, we refer to “we,” “us”, “our” we refer to Tunnelling Journal and TGS Media Ltd whose registered address is at The Old Library, Dudley Road, Tunbridge Wells, Kent TN1 1LE, UK.
 Our registered company number is: 07096957.

 Tunnelling Journal, North American Tunneling Journal and Breakthrough are trading names for TGS Media Ltd.